mattrose/thoughts/README.md

 * Git
 * Vim

+*Note:  Portability is a major priority. thoughts avoids non-POSIX flags in coreutils invocations, so should run anywhere with Bash, Vim, and Git.
+Eventually sh will replace Bash, and Vim won't be required.

 ## Install
 Download the most recent release from [here](https://github.com/marenbeam/thoughts/releases). `master` is used for development, and is sometimes broken.

 Install from any reasonable location with `./install.sh`.
 The install script is brittle, but simple.
 If it's misbehaving, don't be afraid to peek at the source.
-Currently GNU sed is required (*thoughts* won't work on Mac).

 *thoughts* can be installed on multiple computers, all updating the same remote `thoughts.html`.
 The installer doesn't handle this natively, but it's not too hard to set up.